gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 **Philosophical problems are not deep truths awaiting discovery.
-They are confusions — diseases of language — awaiting dissolution.**
+They are confusions, diseases of language, awaiting dissolution.**

 *"Philosophy simply puts everything before us